huntermcknight/hackthebox-retired/traceback/traceback-report.md

 ![](screenshots/smevk-source.png)

-Using admin:admin, we login to the shell console.
+Using admin:admin, we log in to the shell console.

 ![](screenshots/smevk-console.png)